 Privileges and Immunities Clause

 There is debate surrounding the particular rights protected by the privileges and immunities clause because of its ambiguity.
-However, the Supreme Court has recognized some rights protected by the clause over the years.
-For example, under Oyama v California, the Court recognized the right to own property protected by the clause for American citizens.
-In the Slaughter-House Cases, the Court recognized the right to government seats/positions, right of assembly, habeas corpus, and use of navigable waters, among others.
-In Twining v New Jersey, the Court held that the privileges and immunities clause protections included the right to travel between states, right to enter public lands, and the right to petition, issue grievances, and communicate with the federal government.
+However, the U.S. Supreme Court has recognized some rights protected by the clause over the years.
+For example, in Twining v.
+New Jersey, 211 U.S. 78 (1908), the Court held that the privileges and immunities clause protections included the right to travel between states, right to enter public lands, and the right to petition, issue grievances, and communicate with the federal government.
+In Oyama v.
+California,332 U.S. 633 (1948), the Court held that the clause protects U.S.citizen's right to own property.

-The two prong test for determining whether a state action violates the privileges and immunities clause is:
+The two-part test for determining whether a state action violates the privileges and immunities clause.
+The State must show:

-For more information, please visit the annotated Constitution page on Purposes of the Privileges and Immunities Clause.
+For more information, please see the LII Annotated Constitution pages on Purposes of the Privileges and Immunities Clause.

 [Last reviewed in May of 2025 by the Wex Definitions Team